 Mouse on the ground in Wisconsin - Batzner pest control

-Hearing scratching noises within the walls of your home can be an unsettling experience, often leading to sleepless nights and concerns about the safety and integrity of your home.
+Hearing scratching noises within the walls of your home can be unsettling, leading to sleepless nights and long-term concerns about the safety and integrity of your home.
 Identifying the source of these sounds is crucial for effectively addressing the problem.
-This guide will help you decipher the mystery behind the scratching noises and outline steps for resolving the issue.
+So, what are the possibilities?

 What’s Making That Scratching Sound in the Wall?

-• Bats: Bats can also take up residence in walls, though they are more commonly found in attics.
-Their scratching is softer, and you might also hear flapping or squeaking.
+• Bats: Bats frequently end up trapped in attics, but inside walls is a common scenario, too.
+Their scratching is softer, and you might also hear flapping wings or squeaking.

-• Birds: Nesting birds can cause scratching sounds as they move around.
-Check for nests in vents or under eaves.
+• Birds: Nesting birds make scratching sounds and distressed squawking, screeching, or chirping.
+If you hear any combination of these noises, check for nests in vents or under eaves.

-• Insects: Certain insects, like carpenter ants or termites, can produce faint scratching or rustling sounds as they burrow into wood.
+• Insects: Certain insects, like carpenter ants or termites, can produce faint sounds as they burrow into wood.
+These sounds are more like “rustling” and less like “scratching.”

 Once you’ve identified or suspected a particular pest, the next steps involve removal and prevention.